dfsp-spirit/haze/README.md

 ## About

-This pacakge package performs smoothing of per-vertex data on triangular meshes, as illustrated here:
+This package package performs smoothing of per-vertex data on triangular meshes, as illustrated here:

 ![Vis](./web/haze.jpg?raw=true "Per-vertex data on a brain mesh before (left) and after (right) smoothing.")